almin/almin/docs/Components.md

 title: "Components of Almin"
 ---

-This introduce components of Almin
+This introduces components of Almin

 Almin provides only these components.